YooTimmy/data_story/_posts/2019-02-25-singapore-hdb-resale-price-prediction-modelling.md

 ---
-layout: post
 title:  "Singapore HDB Resale Price Prediction : Modelling"
-date:   2019-02-25 12:26:57 +0800
+date:   2019-02-25 21:39:59 +0800
 categories:
+  - feature engineering
+tags:
+  - HDB
+  - feature engineering
+  - housing price prediction
+toc: true
+toc_sticky: true
 ---
-# Singapore HDB Resale Price Prediction : Modelling

-Singapore HDB

 In previous post, we have performed data wrangling, as well as some simple data exploration and visualisations to understand more about the Singapore HDB resale dataset.
 Finally we have reached the exciting part: modelling!
 We will try out several models and compare the accuracy for each model, and more importantly, discuss about why certain model has a better performance.